Skip to main content

 The threat

 A webhook URL is typed by the merchant, and the delivery’s response body is persisted and rendered in the dashboard’s delivery inspector.
-That combination is a classic read-SSRF: The fetch originates from inside the trust boundary, so it can reach internal services and cloud metadata that the merchant never could directly — and then read the response back out.
+That combination is a classic read-SSRF: The fetch originates from inside the trust boundary, so it can reach internal services and cloud metadata that the merchant never could directly, and then read the response back out.

 The guard, in two layers

-Layer 1 — format validation at write time
+Layer 1: format validation at write time

-• protocol must be https
+• protocol must be https:

-Layer 2 — DNS resolution at delivery time
+Layer 2: DNS resolution at delivery time

-A hostname that passed Layer 1 can still resolve to a private IP — that’s DNS rebinding: register evil.com, point it at a public IP to pass creation, then flip it to 169.254.169.254 before delivery.
-So at delivery, assertResolvable(url) resolves the host and rejects if any returned address is private.
-A blocked delivery fails terminally with blocked destination and is not retried.
+A hostname that passed Layer 1 can still resolve to a private IP.
+That is DNS rebinding: register evil.com, point it at a public IP to pass creation, then flip it to 169.254.169.254 before delivery.
+So before each POST, the dispatcher calls assertResolvable(url), which re-runs isFormatSafe, resolves the host with dns.lookup(host, { all: true }), and throws if any returned address is private.
+A blocked delivery is written as failed with body blocked destination, its attempt counter is incremented, and nextRetryAt is set to null, so it is not retried (packages/merchant-api/src/webhooks/dispatcher.ts).

 Outbound we control is fixed